A Differentiable Physics Engine for Deep Learning in Robotics: Materials and methods

-\section{A 3D Rigid Body Engine}
+\subsection{A 3D Rigid Body Engine}

-The goal is to implement a modern 3D Rigid body engine, in which parameters can be differentiated with respect to the fitness a robot achieves in a simulation, such that these parameters can be optimized with methods based on gradient descent.
+The goal is to implement a modern 3D rigid body engine, in which parameters can be differentiated with respect to the fitness a robot achieves in a simulation, such that these parameters can be optimized with methods based on gradient descent.

 The most frequently used simulation tools for model-based robotics, such as PhysX, Bullet, Havok and ODE, go back to MathEngine~\citep{erez2015simulation}.
 These tools are all 3D rigid body engines, where bodies have 6 degrees of freedom, and the relations between them are defined as constraints.
-These bodies exert impulses on each other, but their positions are constrainted, e.g. to prevent the bodies from penetrating each other.
+These bodies exert impulses on each other, but their positions are constrained, e.g. to prevent the bodies from penetrating each other.
 The velocities, positions and constraints of the rigid bodies define a linear complementarity problem (LCP)~\citep{chappuis2013constraints}, which is then solved using a Gauss-Seidel projection (GSP) method~\citep{jourdan1998gauss}.
 The solution of this problem are the new velocities of the bodies, which are then integrated by semi-implicit Euler integration to get the new positions~\citep{stewart2000implicit}.
-This system is not always numerically stable, therefore the constraints are usually softened~\citep{catto2009modeling}.
+This system is not always numerically stable.
+Therefore the constraints are usually softened~\citep{catto2009modeling}.

-We implemented such an engine as a mathematical expression in Theano~\citep{team2016theano}, a software library which does automatic evaluation and differentiation of expressions with a focus on deep learning.
-This library has allowed for efficient differentiation of remarkably complex functions before~\citep{degrave2016spatial}.
-The resulting computational graph to evaluate this expression, is then compiled for both CPU and GPU.
-In order to be able to compile for GPU however, we had to limit our implementation to a restricted set of elementary operations.
-This has some drawbacks, such as a limited support for conditionals.
-This severely caps the range of implementable functions.
-However, since the gradient is determined automatically, the complexity of implementing the differentiation correctly is removed entirely.
+The recent growth of automatic differentiation libraries, such as Theano~\citep{team2016theano}, Caffe~\citep{jia2014caffe} and Tensorflow~\citep{tensorflow2015-whitepaper}, has allowed for efficient differentiation of remarkably complex functions before~\citep{degrave2016spatial}.
+Therefore, we implemented such a physics engine from scratch as a mathematical expression in Theano, a software library which does automatic evaluation and differentiation of expressions with a focus on deep learning.
+The resulting computational graph to evaluate this expression is then compiled for both CPU and GPU.
+To be able to compile for GPU however, we had to limit our implementation to a restricted set of elementary operations.
+The range of implementable functions is therefore severely capped.
+However, since the analytic gradient is determined automatically, the complexity of correctly implementing the differentiation is removed entirely.